 Please refer to our LDCS Best Practice (PDF) guide for further support and suggestions on getting the most out of this service for your residents.

-If you are interested in receiving services at your location, please complete and submit the Library Direct community settings registration form.
-By completing and submitting this form you are agreeing to our libraries privacy notice and the terms of agreement for Library Direct community settings, both of which set out how we use your data.
+If you are interested in receiving services at your location, please complete and submit the Library Direct Community Settings registration form.
+By completing and submitting this form you are agreeing to our libraries privacy notice and the terms of agreement (PDF) for Library Direct community settings, both of which set out how we use your data.

 Could someone collect books on your behalf, such as a relative, friend or neighbour?